Information about Attractive Nuisance

 According to California Civil Code 1714(a): “Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person.”
 However, in the presence of children and teens, the scrutiny is heightened.

-Though California hasn’t had an “attractive nuisance” doctrine since 1970, which used to make property owners liable to injured children who had trespassed onto their property to explore objects that caught their attention, they still have a general duty to keep their premises in a reasonably safe condition.
-This duty also requires homeowners to warn others of dangers on their property that might not be readily apparent.
+Though California hasn’t had an “attractive nuisance” doctrine since 1970, which used to make property owners liable to injured children who had trespassed onto their property to explore objects that caught their attention, they still have a duty to keep their premises in a safe condition to allow visitors to enter without having to worry about any dangerous hazards.
+This duty also requires homeowners to notify others of these said hazards that are not visibly or easily noticeable.

-If a property owner fails to maintain their duties, then they can be held liable to any person that is injured on the property due to dangerous or unsafe conditions.
+If a property owner is unable to manage their duties, then they will be held accountable for any injuries caused on their property.
 An individual who is hurt on another person’s property can typically file a premises liability claim for damages against any person or company that owns, leases, occupies, or controls the property where the accident took place.

 Examples of Attractive Nuisances